Charter Schools enjoy immense success and are, therefore, increasingly popular with parents and educators throughout the United States.

 The school day begins at 8:30 a.m. and ends at 3:30 p.m.
 Monday-Friday.

 - Q: Is free and reduced lunch available?

 Yes.
 NVA offers breakfast for $2.00 for K-12.
 Elementary lunches are $2.85; high school lunches are $2.95; adults may eat for $3.85.
 (Applications for free and reduced lunch are available at the school or on our website.)

 - Q: Is there a busing system?

 Yes.
-We bus around Gooding, to Wendell and to Jerome.
+We bus around Gooding, to Wendell, to Jerome and to Shoshone.

 - Q: Who can participate in the electives and extracurricular activities and what are they?

 NVA electives and extracurricular activities are available to all home-schooled, private, and public school students.
-Strings (violin, viola, cello) will be offered to students in grades 4-12.
+Strings (violin, viola, cello, bass) will be offered to students in grades 4-12.
 Art is also be offered.